mlochbaum/BQN/README.md

 [More examples here](https://github.com/mlochbaum/BQN2NGN/tree/master/examples).

+## Array model

+Most of BQN's functionality deals with the manipulation of multidimensional arrays.
+However, it discards many of the complications of traditional APL [array models](https://aplwiki.com/wiki/Array_model).
+Unlike in APL, non-array data is possible, and common: numbers, characters, and sets are not arrays (see the full list of [types](#data-types) below).
+This avoids some difficulties that show up when trying to treat scalar arrays as the fundamental unit; in particular, there is no "floating" so a value is always different from a scalar array that contains it.
+This system has been [proposed](https://dl.acm.org/doi/abs/10.1145/586656.586663) in APL's past under the name **based array theory**.

+Currently, the intention is that arrays will not have prototypes, so that all empty arrays of the same shape behave identically.
+Different elements of an array should not influence each other.
+While some APLs force numbers placed in the same array to a common representation, which may have different precision properties, BQN will enforce 64-bit floating-point precision, and only use representations or methods compatible with it (for example, integers up to 32 bits).

 ## Syntax

 BQN syntax consists of expressions where computation is done with a little organizing structure around them like assignment, functions, and list notation.
 Expressions are where the programmer is in control so the design tries to do as much as possible with them before introducing special syntax.